Common Practices

 Bathing

+A long and thin sink connects and relates with the round fountain on Waterfall square.
 In Abanotubani district, the ancient neighbourhood known for its sulphuric baths, water, as an element that brings bodies together in order to appreciate the ancient ritual of sharing a bath, has always been protagonist of an intimate and sincere conviviality.
 The new brick sink, together with the existing fountain, will define a new open-air bathing complex:washing hands as a generous, human gesture.

 Even in the most luxurious bathrooms of the Japanese emperors, the toilet is nothing but a squat, fragrant and dark...
 A juniper and a privet appear from the colourful curtains of stalls and vans cluttered with merchandise from the Dezerter market.
 The square in front of the old nineteenth-century brick market is filled every day with hundreds of vendors, who among parked cars, stacked fruit boxes, onlookers and buyers, remodel the city block.
 New streets, crossroads, dead-end alleys, overlooks, back shop, tea rooms and card tables are assembled and disassembled in a few hours.
 An open bathroom, hidden among the stalls, to be in two but not together, a cozy place, scented with old trees and sheltered from the coming and going of the bazaar, to rediscover the irony of intimacy and from where to observe passages and glances.